 Senator’s bipartisan legislation requires federal strategy to combat unauthorized drones along the border

-WASHINGTON – The U.S. Senate Homeland Security Committee approved Arizona senior Senator Kyrsten Sinema’s Protecting the Border from Unmanned Aircraft Systems Act – bipartisan legislation that secures the border by combatting smugglers’ use of drones along Arizona’s border.
-Sinema introduced the bipartisan legislation with Republican Senator James Lankford (Okla.).
+WASHINGTON – The U.S. Senate Committee on Homeland Security and Governmental Affairs approved Arizona senior Senator Kyrsten Sinema’s Protecting the Border from Unmanned Aircraft Systems Act – bipartisan legislation she introduced with Republican Senator James Lankford (Okla.) that enhances border security by combating smugglers’ use of drones along Arizona’s border.

 The bipartisan Protecting the Border from Unmanned Aircraft Systems Act requires the U.S. Departments of Homeland Security, Justice, and Defense, along with the Federal Aviation Administration, to develop an interagency strategy to combat unauthorized drones along the border.
 This strategy includes assessments of the federal government’s counter-unmanned aircraft system capabilities, privacy protections, intelligence tools, training programs, resources, and research efforts along the border.
 The bill also includes important provisions to increase transparency regarding drone-related threats along the border, encourage more robust interagency research and development efforts, and ensure the federal government protects the privacy and civil liberties of Arizonans lawfully operating drones.

 Although most drone operators are hobbyists, along the border, cartels can use the same technology to transport drugs.
 Drones can also be used to surveil the Border Patrol to avoid detection when illegally crossing the border.